FineUploader/fine-uploader/readme.md

 ### For demo <a href="http://github.com/valums/file-uploader/zipball/test">download</a> and open client/demo.htm ###
 ### Features ###

+In FF,Chrome,Safari
-* progress-bar and keyboard support in FF,Chrome,Safari
+* progress-bar and keyboard support
-* multiple file select in same browsers
+* multiple file select
-* ability to cancel upload
-* fully tested with https
+* drag-and-drop file select

+In all browsers
+* stylable via CSS
+* uploads are cancellable
 * self contained (no external dependencies)
+* tested with https
+* doesn't use Flash

-### Todos ###
+### Known Issues ###

-* merge multiple same type alerts into one (or completely rework them)
-* think if adding total size limit is a good idea
-* add drag-and-drop upload functionality
-* add an confirmation alert when user leaves page when the file is being uploaded
-* add remove method
-* fix back button functionality in Opera
+Plugin breaks back button functionality in Opera.

 ### License ###
 Not selected yet.
 Product not ready, do not use.